 - 1.14.
-An applicant must apply to OVIC for review first where an agency or Minister makes an FOI decision on the request which refuses access to part or all of the requested documents.
-If OVIC makes a formal review decision, the applicant can apply to VCAT for a review where a Commissioner: - makes a review decision which refuses or defers access to a document; - does not accept, or dismisses, the review; or - does not complete the review within the required time (30 days or longer if agreed) and is deemed to have refused access to the document.
+An applicant must first apply to OVIC, to seek review of an agency or Minister's decision to refuse access to part or all of the requested documents.
+If OVIC makes a formal review decision, the applicant can apply to VCAT for a review, where a Commissioner: - makes a review decision which refuses or defers access to a document; - does not accept, or dismisses, the review; or - does not complete the review within the required time (30 days or longer if agreed) and is deemed to have refused access to the document.